jonsag/pySubs/README.md

     * pycaption,							pip install pycaption
     * subliminal,		python-subliminal,	pip install --upgrade subliminal

-Register account at detectlanguage,com:
+Register account at detectlanguage.com:
 ----------------------------------------------
-Visit detectlanguage.com
+Visit detectlanguage.com, and register an account
+You can get one for free
 Enter your new API-key in config.ini
 The one already in config will not work